 Expanding on Cloudflare’s highly available DNS infrastructure and global Anycast network, Cloudflare Load Balancing addresses these issues by providing:

-Cloudflare helps customers gain visibility into the availability of services to rapidly route traffic to only healthy servers.
 Cloudflare Load Balancing includes active availability monitoring that checks the health of servers from Cloudflare’s datacenters around the globe.
 Through periodic HTTP/HTTPS requests, monitoring can be configured for specific URLs with customizable intervals, timeouts, and status codes.
-Availability monitoring has the ability to check the health of origin servers as often as every 15 seconds, with reporting via email notifications and a REST API.
-Seconds after a server is marked as unhealthy, multi-region failover intelligently routes traffic to an available server.
+Availability monitoring checks the health of origin servers as often as every 15 seconds, with reporting via email notifications and a REST API.
+Seconds after an origin server is marked as unhealthy, multi-region failover intelligently routes traffic to the next available server.

-Cloudflare Load Balancing is powered by Cloudflare DNS, which is the fastest DNS provider globally.
-Cloudflare DNS changes propagate orders of magnitude faster than public DNS services since Cloudflare can avoid waiting for public time-to-lives (TTLs) to expire.
+Cloudflare Load Balancing is powered by Cloudflare's DDoS-resilient DNS, one of the fastest DNS providers globally.
+When used alongside Cloudflare's reverse proxy, Cloudflare DNS changes propagate orders of magnitude faster than public DNS services since Cloudflare can avoid waiting for public time-to-lives (TTLs) to expire.